bechtleperings/vocab-entity-annotation-framework/docs/properties/annotations/status.md

 # Detail *status*

 The detailed parameter "status" encompasses the current status of a piece of knowledge information.
 This includes storing information such as the availability or absence of a piece of information and its reason.
-Possible statuses are: rejected, suggested
+Possible statuses are: rejected and suggested.

 ### Schemata